-Because this is a very specific offer to this particular blog post, and we’ve used a two-step optin, it converts really well.
+Because this is a very specific offer to this particular blog post, and we’ve used a 2-step optin, it converts really well.

-You can also use two-step optins to increase conversions on your landing pages.
-Here is an example from ActiveGrowth.
+You can also use 2-step optins to increase conversions on your landing pages.
+Here’s an example from ActiveGrowth.

 When you click on the “Click Here to Get Started” button, a lightbox with the optin form pops up.